 For many people, tea is the most important drink of the day and an essential part of the morning routine, representing the start of a new day.
 After water, tea is the second most-consumed drink in the world1.
-The tea plant provides ample choice to suit our moods or taste preferences, from black tea to green tea and everything in-between.
+The tea plant provides ample choice to suit our moods or taste preferences, from black tea to green tea and everything in between.

-Traditionally, loose leaf tea was the standard.
+Traditionally, loose-leaf tea was the standard.
 However, over 100 years ago, a new and more innovative way to brew tea came about - the tea bag.
 Tea bags present a simple and convenient way to brew tea.

 Did you know that many brands use plastic material in their tea bags?
-Tea bags containing plastic are more typical than you might at first thing, and it's important to consider the tea brands you patronize.
+Tea bags containing plastic are more typical than you might at first think, and it's important to consider the tea brands you patronize.
 However, recent studies have revealed that this could come at a cost to human health and the environment.

 It may come to you as a surprise that plastic tea bags exist aside from the outer plastic packaging that some tea brands use.
 Many premium tea companies incorporate plastics into the manufacturing process to provide the required strength to prevent tears when we seep our tea and apply pressure to release the flavor.

 As such, not all tea bag brands are simply a combination of tea and paper.
 Whereas the percentage of plastic each brand uses differs, the presence of these plastics means that such tea bags are not fully biodegradable.